 From the fall foliage of New England to the hot summers of the South, and from the cold winters of the West to the green spring of the Midwest, the United States encompasses a variety of climates and landscapes.
 The most popular time to visit is generally the summer.
 However, spring and fall can be inexpensive alternatives, without the crowds.

-The chart above is only a general representation of the United State's seasonality.
+The information above is only a general representation of the United State's seasonality.
 Visitation varies by state.

 New England, the Mid-Atlantic, the Midwest, and areas of the West are four-season destinations.
 Although each season fluctuates based on location, each region undergoes hot summers, cold winters, blooming springs, and crisp falls.
 Although New England is famous for its fall foliage, many other states also witness the turning of the leaves.
 These areas generally receive snow in the winters.